 Nearly 30 acres of beach and park comprise Goleta Beach County Park, sandwiched between Santa Barbara and the University of California’s Santa Barbara campus.
 There is something for everyone at this popular spot, including plenty of sand, expanses of grass, picnic facilities and paved trails for walking and bicycles.

-This is the only beach in the Santa Barbara area with a non-commercial fishing pier, and is one of three with its own restaurant and snack bar.
+Of all the Santa Barbara beaches, this is the only one with a non-commercial fishing pier, and is one of three with its own restaurant and snack bar.
 In addition to swimming, sunning, picnicking and people watching, Goleta Beach offers children’s playgrounds, restrooms, areas for volleyball and horseshoes, boating and a jet ski ramp.

 The large, free parking lot attests to this beach’s popularity, especially with families and university students.